 Stories Ads are a part of Facebook Stories, one of the newest content types rolled out by Facebook that allows users to post temporary clips and images of their day for their friends to see.
 This type of ad is fitted to the dimensions of a mobile device and can be played on both mobile and desktop.

 As users browse their friends' Stories, these ads can appear in the same format inside a stream of Stories.
 For this reason, it's best to create Stories Ads that reflect the same candid and entertaining look and feel that people see from their friends.
 Stories Ads can be placed on Facebook, Messenger, and Instagram.

 Format 4: Messenger Ad

 A Messenger Ad appears as a direct message in a user's message list when they're inside Facebook's Messenger app.
-These ads allow you to interact with your audience, showing them offers you think they would like and listening to their responses so you can better tailor your next message to their interests.
+These ads allow you to interact with your audience, showing them offers you think they would like, and listen to their responses to better tailor your next message to their interests.